 to your aid.
 After the consultation, you can process a

-drop through self-service in Access.SMU should that be
+drop through self-service in my.SMU should that be

 your decision.
 If you have any questions regarding

 this procedure or your financial aid, contact Cindy Luetzow, Associate Financial Aid Director.

 All students are to provide the

 University registrar a current home and mailing address, telephone